michael-loeffler/Tech-Blog/README.md

 ## Usage

-The E-commerce Back End project functions as a command-line application.
+The Tech Blog project functions as a command-line application.
 After following the installation instructions above, the server will be running and users can test the API endpoints via Insomnia to see the JSON responses they generate.
 These responses will either contain formatted JSON objects of all the data associated with the call that is stored in the MySQL database (GET requests), or confirmation messages of the completed POST, PUT, or DELETE actions.

 ### --- Video demonstration of application's functionality ---